-- Shares sold upon the death or disability of the shareholder. - Shares sold as part of a systematic withdrawal plan as described in the fund's Prospectus. - Shares purchased in connection with a return of excess contributions from an IRA account. - Shares sold as part of a required minimum distribution for IRA and other retirement accounts due to the shareholder reaching age $70\frac{1}{2}$ as described in the fund's Prospectus. - Shares sold to pay Janney fees but only if the transaction is initiated by Janney. - Shares acquired through a right of reinstatement. - Shares exchanged into the same share class of a different fund.
+- Shares sold upon the death or disability of the shareholder. - Shares sold as part of a systematic withdrawal plan as described in the fund's Prospectus. - Shares purchased in connection with a return of excess contributions from an IRA account. - Shares sold as part of a required minimum distribution for IRA and other retirement accounts due to the shareholder reaching age 701⁄2 as described in the fund's Prospectus. - Also referred to as an "initial sales charge."

+- Shares sold to pay Janney fees but only if the transaction is initiated by Janney. - Shares acquired through a right of reinstatement. - Shares exchanged into the same share class of a different fund.